zhixinma/CVAT-SAM3-AI-Tracker/README.md

 ---

 ## 🚀 Installation & Setup

+### 0. Install CVAT and Run the Web-based Annotator
+Clone the repo and run the Docker: [CVAT](https://github.com/cvat-ai/cvat)

 ### 1. Backend Server Setup
 Ensure you have a machine with a compatible GPU (NVIDIA) to run SAM 3 smoothly.